 The master is selected by leader election by writing to HDFS, the mapper which writes first in the HDFS is set as the master mapper.
 And the remaining mapper finds the driver URL by reading a specific file from HDFS.
 Thus, in place of cluster manager SIMR uses MapReduce and HDFS.

 a.
 How does SIMR work?

 SIMR allows the user to interact with the driver program.
 On the master mapper, the SIMR runs the relay server and the relay client is run on the machine that launches SIMR.
 The input to the client and the output from the driver goes to and fro between the client and the master mapper.
-Hence, to achieve all this HDFS is extensively used.
+Hence, to achieve all this we extensively use HDFS.

 In conclusion to Apache Spark compatibility with Hadoop, we can say that Spark is a Hadoop-based data processing framework; it can take over batch and streaming data overheads.
 Hence, running Spark over Hadoop provides enhanced and extra functionality.
 After studying Hadoop Spark compatibility follow this guide to learn how Apache Spark works?